 A surge in Excel4 Macro (XLM) malware, detected in early 2021, led to the detection of XF/Kryptik.B.gen!Camelot, a Kryptik ransomware.

-The existence of short-lived malware attacks have dated back to as early as 2009, which includes the use of time-limited malware and one-day web sites to either evade detection or overload security solutions.
+The existence of short-lived malware attacks, such as this Kryptik ransomware, has dated back to as early as 2009.
+This includes the use of time-limited malware and one-day websites to either evade detection or overload security solutions.
 This particular surge of malware shown in the graph above is a good example of how threat actors still use this method in their campaigns to go under the radar and evade being detected after a specific number of days.

-The use of short-lived malware mostly targets security solutions that leverage sand-boxing to identify the malicious intent of incoming files,
+The use of short-lived malware mostly targets security that leverages sand-boxing to identify the malicious intent of incoming files.

 We begin our investigation from one of the samples in our most recent feed being detected by XF/Kryptik.B.gen!Camelot, with the SHA256 hash of 1f3276354d4d7c2e2ed474f89f52134f92da9cb358c62bd7602d568614a9469d.

 Opening the sample with Microsoft Excel show the following characteristics of a malicious Excel workbook:

 - The first sheet already shows tell-tale signs of suspicious characteristics, mostly asking the user to enable the execution of macro content

 - It does contain auto-executable Excel4 Macro formula as shown below: